softwarenerd/Stately/README.md

 ### Notes

+- Stately was
 - The StateMachine class uses a [Grand Central Dispatch (GCD) Serial Dispatch Queue](https://developer.apple.com/library/content/documentation/General/Conceptual/ConcurrencyProgrammingGuide/OperationQueues/OperationQueues.html) for all operations, thus, it is fully thread-safe.
 - StateEnterAction will always be called off the main UI thread.
-In order to update the state of a user interface in your StateEnterAction, you will need to use DispatchQueue.main.
+In order to update the state of a user interface in your StateEnterAction, use DispatchQueue.main.
 For example:
     ```Swift
     someState = try State(name: "SomeState") { [weak self] (object: AnyObject?) -> StateChange? in
         // Update UI.